vladh/aoc-2022/README.md

-# Advent of Code 2022 in Hare
+# Advent of Code 2022 in Go